 Jim Phillips added, “It’s not going to be the same not hearing him laugh on the phone.
 This one hurts.”

 On Twitter, JJ’s longtime music partner Jimmy Hart wrote, “JJ Maguire – so talented, such a loss.
 The music will always live on.”

 According to word from his family, JJ went peacefully in his sleep.
-He was 68-years-old.
+He was 68 years old.

 Out of all his accomplishments, JJ would say his greatest achievement was his children.
-And if there were one thing he would like his legacy to be, it would be to be remembered for his contributions in creating the soundtrack of a generation of wrestling fans and for being a loving family man.
+And if there were one thing he would like his legacy to be, it would be to be remembered for his contributions to creating the soundtrack of a generation of wrestling fans and for being a loving family man.

 The obituary for John James “Jim” Maguire can be found here.

 You can learn much more about JJ Maguire’s amazing life in music and wrestling by purchasing the book, My Life in Heaven Town, written by John Cosper.